A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

-Notice that most competitive models (e.g., ctGAN, TableGAN, etc.) do not explicitly take into consideration the target variables $y_i$.
+Most competitive models (e.g., ctGAN, TableGAN, etc.) do not explicitly take into consideration the target variables $y_i$.
 Instead, they embed them into $\realx_i$, treating them as typical categorical features.
-In the following subsections we show how the utilization of such target variables improves the generated data quality.
+In the following subsections we show that the separation of $y_i$ from the rest categorical features yields substantial improvements in the generated data quality.

-\ganname{} also performs a preprocessing step where a clustering algorithm constructs groups of similar samples and assigns a cluster label $u_i$ to each row of $\mathbf{X}$.
-After that, $u_i$ is embedded into the representation of Eq. \ref{eq:vy}, leading to the following form:
+The training of \ganname{} begins with a clustering algorithm that assigns a cluster label $u_i$ to each row of $\mathbf{X}$.
+After that, $u_i$ is embedded into the representation of Eq. \ref{eq:vy}, leading to:

 Eq. \ref{eq:vcy} imposes each input sample $\mathbf{x}_i\in\mathbf{X}$ to be represented by: i) its feature vector, comprising both discrete and continuous components, ii) the label of its respective cluster $u_i$, and iii) its class label $y_i$.